-This is a history course exploring how our trust in machines, its sources, forms and meanings, has helped define modernity.
-It uses those investigations to guide students through the conceptual challenges involved in thinking about, and writing about, the historical engagements between machines and humans.
+This course explores the history of our trust in machines — its sources, forms, and meanings — over the last three centuries.
+It uses those investigations to guide students through the conceptual challenges involved in thinking about, and writing about, the historical entanglements between people and machines.

 CURRENT GRADUATE SUPERVISION

 Aybike Alkan (Koç University - Turkey, committee member)